-Composite resin fillings, also known as tooth-colored dental front tooth fillings, are used to seal the gaps or cavities in your teeth caused by dental decay or bacterial infections.
+Composite resin fillings, also known as tooth-colored cavity on front tooth, are used to seal the gaps or cavities in your teeth caused by dental decay or bacterial infections.
 Composite dental fillings provide strong durability on small- to medium-sized cavities, with the ability to withstand bite force.
 Composite dental fillings are the ideal choice for patients who want natural-looking and tooth-colored restorations.

 What are the different types of front tooth fillings?

 - Amalgam Fillings: Amalgam fillings are some of the strongest and most durable fillings, but they’re also the most visible.
 They’re usually made of an amalgamation of different metals, such as mercury, silver, copper, etc. Amalgam fillings are usually placed on some of the posterior teeth because they’re not tooth-colored but can withstand the immense bite force generated in the molars.

 - Composite Fillings: As mentioned previously, composite fillings are also known as tooth-colored fillings because they can be made to match the color of your other teeth.
 They’re ideal for small- to medium-sized cavities, and they can only handle mild-to-medium bite force, making them suitable for the front teeth but not the back teeth.

 - Metallic Fillings: Metallic fillings are usually amalgams of gold and silver, and they can last 10 to 15 years.
 They’re highly visible, but they’re stronger and more long-lasting than tooth-colored fillings.